This article describes how to automate custom tasks. It contains the following topics:

 How can I configure the action event?

-This step is covering the action that the automation trigger you have just defined will generate.
+This step covers the action that the automation trigger you have just defined will generate.
 You can use the search bar to locate the option Create a custom task:

 A new configuration window will appear on the right side of the screen.
 Here you will be able to customize all properties of the task by defining assignees, followers, title, description of the task, due date, and additional alerts:

-The first detail in the action step of the automation configuration is the Document ID of the template which will be used to execute the automation.
+The first detail in the automation configuration's action step is the template's document ID, which will be used to execute the automation.
 It will be automatically fetched and available under the respective required field under the Create a custom task window:

 For the example in the article, we have customized the following task to be connected to each signed "Sales & purchase agreement":